vinistock/sail/README.md

   config.enable_search_auto_submit = true # Enables search auto submit after 2 seconds without typing
   config.days_until_stale = 60            # Days with no updates until a setting is considered stale and is a candidate to be removed from code (leave nil to disable checks) config.enable_logging = true            # Enable logging for update and reset actions.
-Logs include timestamp, setting name, new value and author_user_id (if current_user is defined) end
+Logs include timestamp, setting name, new value and author_user_id (if current_user is defined) config.failures_until_reset = 50        # Number of times Sail.get can fail with unexpected errors until resetting the setting value end
 ```